Benjamin-Wise - Divisional Instructions

 Request for Evidentiary Hearings and/or Request for Trial:

-Special Set hearing, Non-Jury Trials, and evidentiary Motion hearings are set with the Court through the Magistrate Assistant
+Effective October 20, 2025, Special Set hearing, Non-Jury Trials, and evidentiary Motion hearings are set with the Court through the Magistrate Assistant.

 Before requesting a special set hearing or request for trial (1) the motion(s) must be filed and docketed with the Clerk of Court; (2) If needed, the Order of Referral shall be prepared and the objection period expired; and (3) The parties shall comply with AO 5.209, except for section regarding envelopes, prior to requesting a hearing date and time.
 In keeping with professional courtesy, any party scheduling a hearing shall make a good faith attempt to resolve the matter, undertake reasonable efforts to contact the opposing party/counsel for availability or scheduling conflicts.

-For matters that require a hearing before Magistrate Judette N. Fanelli, the party requesting said hearing should submit an email to CAD-MJCA-K@pbcgov.org {with a copy to the opposing party} and the email shall include:
+For matters that require a hearing before Magistrate Sheena Benjamin-Wise, the party requesting said hearing should submit an email to CAD-SCHRoomD@pbcgov.org {with a copy to the opposing party} and the email shall include:

 1. an estimate of the time needed to hear the matter;